 Festas in Malta

 The festas of Malta deserve a category of their own.
 If you really want to explore the Maltese culture and celebrate like the locals, you need to attend a festa.

 A festa is a local village feast: a religious event and patriotic celebration.
 The festas are held in honour of patron saints.
-Each village celebrates a different saint or two, depending on the local churces.
+Each village celebrates a different saint or two, depending on the local churches.
 Each church in Malta is dedicated to a different saint which again gets its own festa.

 While the celebration is religious, it is also a party like no other.
 The night before the actual feast, the local band club hosts an evening of live music, drinks, local food, and fireworks.
 It is like a combination of a carnival and a small festival.
-The roads are closed for traffic, the streets are decorated with lights and banners, and the drinks are cheap.
+The roads are closed to traffic, the streets are decorated with lights and banners, and the drinks are cheap.
 And to complete it all, the night ends with a spectacular fireworks display.

-Festas 2021: During the summer months (see some in the calendar below)
+Festas 2023: During the summer months

 Ticket price: Free!

-Events and Festivals in Malta 2021
+Events and festivals in Malta 2023

 Do you want more Malta recommendations?